-Decline of the Forbidden Subject Matter Test .--In recent years the Supreme Court has restored to Congress the power to tax most of the subject matter which had previously been withdrawn from its reach by judicial decision.
+The Supreme Court has restored to Congress the power to tax most of the subject matter which had previously been withdrawn from its reach by judicial decision.
 The holding of Evans v.
-Gore 472 and Miles v.
-Graham 473 that the inclusion of the salaries received by federal judges in measuring the liability for a nondiscriminatory income tax violated the constitutional mandate that the compensation of such judges should not be diminished during their continuance in office was repudiated in O'Malley v.
-Woodrough.
-474 The specific ruling of Collector v.
-Day 475 that the salary of a state officer is immune to federal income taxation also has been overruled.
-476 But the principle underlying that decision--that Congress may not lay a tax which would impair the sovereignty of the States--is still recognized as retaining some vitality.
-477
+Gore4 and Miles v.
+Graham5 that the inclusion of the salaries received by federal judges in measuring the liability for a nondiscriminatory income tax violated the constitutional mandate that the compensation of such judges should not be diminished during their continuance in office was repudiated in O'Malley v.
+Woodrough.6 The specific ruling of Collector v.
+Day7 that the salary of a state officer is immune to federal income taxation also has been overruled.8 But the principle underlying that decision—that Congress may not lay a tax that would impair the sovereignty of the states—is still recognized as retaining some vitality.9

 In 1903 a succession tax upon a bequest to a municipality for public purposes was upheld on the ground that the tax was payable out of the estate before distribution to the legatee.
 Looking to form and not to substance, in disregard of the mandate of Brown v.
-Maryland, 478 a closely divided Court declined to ''regard it as a tax upon the municipality, though it might operate incidentally to reduce the be quest by the amount of the tax.''
-479 When South Carolina embarked upon the business of dispensing alcoholic beverages, its agents were held to be subject to the national internal revenue tax, the ground of the holding being that in 1787 such a business was not regarded as one of the ordinary functions of government.12
+Maryland,10 a closely divided Court declined to "regard it as a tax upon the municipality, though it might operate incidentally to reduce the bequest by the amount of the tax."11 When South Carolina embarked upon the business of dispensing alcoholic beverages, its agents were held to be subject to the national internal revenue tax, the ground of the holding being that in 1787 such a business was not regarded as one of the ordinary functions of government.12

-That rule, the Court observed, had already been rejected in numerous decisions involving intergovernmental immunity. ''We see no constitutional reason for treating persons who receive interest on governmental bonds differently than persons who receive income from other types of contracts with the government, and no tenable rationale for distinguishing the costs imposed on States by a tax on state bond interest from the costs imposed by a tax on the income from any other state contract."24
+That rule, the Court observed, had already been rejected in numerous decisions involving intergovernmental immunity.
+"We see no constitutional reason for treating persons who receive interest on government bonds differently than persons who receive income from other types of contracts with the government, and no tenable rationale for distinguishing the costs imposed on States by a tax on state bond interest from the costs imposed by a tax on the income from any other state contract."24

 Regulation by Taxation